andrew/ultimate-awesome/README.md

 - [awesome-canadian-robotics](https://github.com/norlab-ulaval/awesome-canadian-robotics) - A curated list of Canadian robotics open-source software, companies and researchers.
 - [Awesome-Product-Management](https://github.com/prakashsellathurai/Awesome-Product-Management) - A curated list of Product Management Resources :seedling:.
 - [awesome-op-cat](https://github.com/scrypt-inc/awesome-op-cat) - A curated list of awesome things related to OP_CAT 🐱 on #bitcoin.
+- [awesome-virome](https://github.com/shandley/awesome-virome) - A listing of software, tools and databases useful for virome analysis.
+- [awesome-diagrams](https://github.com/terrastruct/awesome-diagrams) - A collection of software architecture diagrams.
 - [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-automations](https://github.com/arsenic-atg/awesome-automations) - A repository Full of 😎interesting Automations.
 - [awesome-soulbound-tokens](https://github.com/attestate/awesome-soulbound-tokens) - A curated list of links related to Soulbound tokens.